William Ridsdel

 A. M. Nicol in his biography of William Booth wrote of Ridsdel in 1906:

 "One of the few remaining members of the Christian Mission occupying a big position in the Salvation Army.
 A safe man.
 He is keen on buying and selling property in the interests of the organisation.
 He has an inveterate love of sermonising, and yet rumour has it that as a speaker he has not proved a Demosthenes.

 Here is a sad story about the good and faithful warrior.
 Twenty-five years ago Colonel Lawley heard him deliver a sermon from the text " How shall we escape, if we neglect so great salvation?"
 It was delivered with muscular emphasis and much prancing on the stage.
 It was considered a good address.
 Five years ago the same officer heard him preach in another country one Sunday night.
 At the close Mr. Ridsdel asked his comrade what he thought of the delivery.
 The text was the same and the wording the same, even the muscular part not being omitted.
 The wicked officer made answer, " William, not so well done as when I heard the same sermon preached by the General thirty-two years ago and by yourself in Plymouth twenty-five years ago."
 Notwithstanding, Commissioner Ridsdel has done good work for the Flag, and the General will swear by him to the end."

 He retired from active service in 1916.
 By that time he was the oldest serving Salvation Army officer.

 In his will he left £573 16s 3d to his widow Isabella Ridsdel and his sons Ernest Bramwell Ridsdel (1881-1939), (a company director) and Douglas Sydney Ridsdel, a Salvation Army officer.

-Like many other prominent Salvationists he is buried in Abney Park Cemetery.